 “Congratulations!
 We’re calling from WhatsApp and your number has won a lottery of 25 lakh!”

 Does this message or call sound familiar?
-Welcome to the world of the Internet or online fraud which costs individuals lakhs of rupees.
+Welcome to the internet or online fraud world, which costs individuals lakhs of rupees.
 Such scams are continuously evolving, and India alone has witnessed 65% of businesses losing money on account of online fraud.
 According to NCRB’s Crime in India report, 2019, fraud made up over half the cybercrime cases in the country.

-Brand safety — keeping a brand’s campaign as well as reputation safe from online frauds and scams — has become one of the most important components in the marketing industry today.
-In these incredibly challenging times, brand owners should step up to the plate by deploying necessary brand safety measures- tools to analyse the content and intention of these scams, fraud detection mechanisms to ensure that they are getting visibility into the threats against the brand.
+Brand safety — keeping a brand’s campaign and reputation safe from online frauds and scams — has become one of the most critical components in the marketing industry today.
+In these incredibly challenging times, brand owners should step up to the plate by deploying necessary brand safety measures- tools to analyze the content and intention of these scams’ fraud detection mechanisms to ensure that they are getting visibility into the threats against the brand.

 A scammer is doing this under the garb of a brand.
 This is one of the ‘safest’ frauds for any scammer.
 A scammer has nothing to lose.
 The identity created online is fake, and it reaches out to people in the name of a reputed brand.

 Such fraud happens because everyday internet users entertain such messages only because they have confidence in the brand being infringed.
 In the example shown in this writeup, the fraudsters use a mix of endorsers who have emotional, social, and business appeal.
 Such a mix makes the possibility of someone falling to it high.